mandivson/Web-Development/README.md

 # Web-Development
-These are some web pages created by me with the help of HTML 5 and CSS including Bootstrap.
+These are some web pages created by me with the help of HTML 5 ,CSS,Javascript including Bootstrap.